chrissoria/chrissoria.github.io/_pages/about.md

 ------
 I'm currently assisting professor Claude Fischer on a project using data from the UC Berkeley Social Networks Study (UCNets) on a project aimed at gaining a better understanding of the causal predictors of internal US mobility.

-Partisanship and Health
+Partisanship, Health, and Mortality
 ------
 Our goal is to gain a better understanding on how political party affiliation impacts health behaviors, and how these differences contribute to the spread of disease.
 A collaboration with Audrey Dorlien, Ayesha Mahmud, and Dennis Feehan.
+We ask: How do estimates of prevalence and mortality change when we acknowledge that partisans , Democrats and Republicans, behave differently during a pandemic?
+How would the overall pandemic magnitude and timing change?

 Inequalities in the Education System
 ------
 A project aimed at understanding the biases in graduate school admissions that may be contributing to inequality.
+A massive undertaking, we use application data to 100+ graduate programs to uncover how public school applicants fare in relation to private school applicants.
+To gain further understanding, we analyze the decision making committee's background to assess whether public school students have a better chance when the committee also comes from a public school background.
 A collaboration with Matthew Stenberg, Sara Quigley, Catherine Madsen, and Lisa Bedolla.

 Utlizing Large Language Models for Assisting the Research Process
 ------